chevere/docs/reference/Chevere/Exceptions/VarStorable/VarStorableException.md

 ## Description

-Exception thrown by the component implementing `VarExportableInterface`.
+Exception thrown by the component implementing `VarStorableInterface`.

 ## Methods